 - Appreciate the venous drainage of the cerebellum and brainstem.

-The brain is an especially well-supplied organ, receiving approximately twenty percent of cardiac output.
-The veins of the brain, drain the blood from the entire brain as well as the surrounding structures (meninges, eyeballs etc).
-The drained blood reaches first the dural venous sinuses and then the internal jugular vein.
+The brain is an especially well-vascularized organ, receiving approximately twenty percent of cardiac output.
+The veins of the brain drain the blood from the entire brain as well as the surrounding structures (meninges, eyeballs etc).
+The drained blood is then first returned to the dural venous sinuses and then the internal jugular vein.
 Structurally, the veins of the brain lack a muscular layer (tunica media), which allows them to expand and collapse substantially.
-There are 2 types of venous systems that drain the blood from the brain.
+There are two types of venous systems that drain the blood from the brain.
 These are the superficial (external) venous system and the deep (internal) venous system.

 The superficial cerebral veins are found in the subarachnoid space (i.e. between the arachnoid and pia mater) on the external surface of the cerebrum.
 They are divided into groups in relation to the part of the brain that they drain: the superior, middle and inferior cerebral veins.